-What Is A Rhetorical Analysis Essay
+What Is A Rhetorical Analysis Essay?

-In such type of analysis, you are breaking apart the words and phrases that the author creates, in order to uncover the strategies and persuasive styles that they are using to get some reaction from a crowd.
-Most of the time, the example topics are speeches given by influential figures.
-In other words, when given an essay prompt on the exam, the instructor is asking you to analyze the text and explain how all the “written parts” work together.
+In such type of analysis, you are breaking apart the words and phrases that the author creates to uncover the strategies and persuasive styles that they are using to get some reaction from a crowd.
+The example topics are speeches given by influential figures.
+When given a prompt on the exam, the instructor is asking you to analyze the text and explain how all the “written parts” work together.

-- What is their intended target audience?
+- Who is the author and what is their intended target audience?

 Having these questions in mind and uncovering their answers will simplify the process of analyzing their strategies.
-At the very least it gives you something to work off, and having this information allows you to understand their methods of persuasion and how it affects the ethos, pathos, and logos.
+At the very least it gives you something to work off, and having information allows you to understand their methods of persuasion and how it affects the ethos, pathos, and logos.

-The ethos appeals to ethics, and this is all about providing traits and reasons as to why the speaker is a credible source of information.
-The pathos appeals to emotions and is a sneaky way of convincing an audience by creating an emotional response.
-Last but not least, we have the logos (my personal favorite) which appeals to logical and rational thinking and tries to persuade the audience through reasoning.
+The ethos appeals to ethics, and it is about providing traits and reasons as to why the speaker is a credible source of information.
+The pathos appeals to emotions.
+It is a sneaky way of convincing an audience by creating an emotional response.
+The logos (our personal favorite) appeals to logical & rational thinking and tries to persuade the audience through reasoning.
+What are some examples?

 - Ethos: “Doctors all over the world recommend this type of treatment!”